 Within weeks of launching their Facebook page in May 2018, they were inundated with requests for help from social services and other community organisations.

-The Oyster Bay women work with various groups that support the vulnerable in the community and have so far donated more than 250 boxes.
+The women, from Oyster Bay, work with various groups that support the vulnerable in the community and have so far donated more than 250 boxes.

-They are currently working on boxes for clients of St George Drug and Alcohol Service, a local domestic violence service and Wirringa Baiya Aboriginal Women's Legal Centre.
+They are currently working on boxes for clients of St George Drug and Alcohol Service, a St George domestic violence service and Wirringa Baiya Aboriginal Women's Legal Centre.

 While most of their packs have been for women and children, they are also currently filling 20 backpacks with items for homeless men who are clients of Kingsway Community Care's Hope House.